Driving & Rest Time Fines

 The driver of a vehicle is unconditionally convicted from driving if there are several circumstances in which the driving and rest periods have been breached by more than 40% and the conditions are more than one week.

-If 6 violations of more than 5% are found within a period of 3 years, the driver's driving license will be suspended.
+If 6 violations of more than 5% are detected within a period of 3 years, the driver's license will be conditionally revoked.

-The violations can be committed in the same week or over several weeks.
+The violations may have been committed in the same week or over several weeks.

-For example, if a driver has 12 violations within a period of 3 years (2×6 violations), the driving license will be suspended unconditionally.
+For example, if a driver has 12 violations within a period of 3 years (2x6 violations), the driver's license will be revoked unconditionally.

-The 6 violations, individually, will result in a conditional suspension of the driving license.
+The 6 violations, each individually, result in a conditional revocation of the driver's license.

-In the graph you can see what the fine will be if you drive more than the allowed 4 hours and 30 minutes before a break.
+In the graph, you can see what the fine will be if you drive more than the permitted 4 hours and 30 minutes before a break.

-In Denmark, we have a de minimis limit of 5%.
-This means that there is no fine for driving more than 4 hours and 43 minutes,
+In Denmark, we have a de minimis threshold of 5%.
+This means that no fine is given for driving more than 4 hours and 43 minutes,

 as this results in a violation of 4.8%.

-aware that the Danish Road Safety Agency and the police can still issue fines for minor violations if it looks like a pattern (typically more than 5 times in a month)
+However, be aware that the Danish Transport Authority and the Police can still issue fines for minor violations if it appears to be a pattern (typically more than 5 times in a month)

-In the graph below you can see how much of a fine it would be to drive more than the allowed 9 hours in a day.
+In the graph below, you can see how large a fine it will be to drive more than the permitted 9 hours in a day.

-This is assuming that the two days with 10 hours of driving have been used up.
+This assumes that the two days with 10 hours of driving ARE used up.

-Due to the 5% de minimis limit in Denmark, you can drive 9 hours and 26 minutes and get a violation of 4.8% without receiving a fine upon inspection.
-However, both the Police and the Danish Road Safety Agency can issue fines below the de minimis limit for continuous action, such as more than 5 violations right at or below the de minimis limit.
+Due to the 5% de minimis threshold in Denmark, you can drive for 9 hours and 26 minutes and get a violation of 4.8% without receiving a fine during inspection.
+However, both the Police and the Danish Transport Authority can issue fines below the de minimis threshold in case of continuous action, such as more than 5 violations right at or below the de minimis threshold.

-It is allowed to drive up to 56 hours per week (max 90 hours total in two consecutive weeks).
-The graph shows, among other things, that driving 61 hours and 40 minutes in a week will cost the driver a fine of DKK 1500, which is a 10% violation
+It is permitted to drive up to 56 hours per week (max 90 hours in total over two consecutive weeks).
+The graph shows, among other things, that it will cost the driver a fine of DKK 1500 if 61 hours and 40 minutes are driven in a week, which is a violation of 10%.

 A regular weekly rest is 45 hours.
 A reduced weekly rest is a minimum of 24 hours.
-Assuming the reduced rest is used up, the penalty for a missed regular weekly rest can be seen below.
-For example.
-For example, it costs a fine of DKK 2000 if you only take 38 hours instead of 45 hours, which is a 15% violation.
+Provided that the reduced rest has been used, the fine amount for a non-observed regular weekly rest can be seen below.
+For example, it costs a fine of DKK 2000 if you only take 38 hours instead of 45 hours, which is a violation of 15%.

 CONTACT US FOR A NON-BINDING OFFER